A Sneak Peek at Kept by the Viking (Forgotten Sons series, book 1)

 “Your woman troubles are no concern of mine.”
 Behind Sothram, five warriors dressed in black strode through the mist.
 “My men and I are ready to leave.”

 The Saxon released the woman.
 Shoulders squared, she wrapped her frayed cloak about her.
-Rurik willed her to go quietly to the trees, but her shabby boot-covered foot swung back, and with the poor aim of an angry woman, kicked dirt at Sothram.
+Rurik willed her to go quietly to the trees, but she swung her shabby, boot-covered foot back, and with the poor aim of an angry woman, kicked dirt at Sothram.

-The spray of earth on Sothram’s shin was puny but the insult grave.
+The spray of earth on the Saxon’s shin was puny, but the insult grave.
 The large man roared and lunged for her.
+Chickens and ducks scurried in all directions.
 The thrall dashed wide-eyed across the yard and flung herself into Rurik’s arms.
 A few of Sothram’s mangy men-at-arms slunk around the corner of the barn.
 Eight of them now in the yard.

 “What’s this?”
 The Saxon glowered.
 “Hand her over.
 She’s mine by rights.”

 Rurik needed her to be obedient.
 His instructions had been simple: go quietly to the trees.
 He checked the area, one arm holding the woman close.
 Three of his men fanned out behind Sothram’s men.
 Faint morning light gleamed off Bjorn’s iron helmet.
 His second set a hand on the packhorse, nodding grimly.

 “Of course she is.”
 Rurik’s voice rang loud.
 “You can keep her.”

 The thrall gaped at him.
 It was laughable how fast her fair mouth turned shrewish.